hmrc/trader-goods-profiles-frontend/README.md

 ### Formatting

-Run this to format scala files : `sbt scalafmt`
+Run this to format scala files : `sbt scalafmtCheckAll`

 ### License